How Much Is 2000 Nickels

 While the monetary value is simple, the physical dimensions of 2000 nickels present a more complex picture.
 We need to consider both the weight and volume to truly appreciate the scale of this collection.

 • Weight: A single nickel weighs approximately 5 grams.
-Therefore, 2000 nickels would weigh:
+Which means, 2000 nickels would weigh:

 2000 nickels * 5 grams/nickel = 10000 grams = 10 kilograms (approximately 22 pounds)